 Minutes of the AGM and meetings of the EC shall contain a record of all proceedings, resolutions and decisions.
 These minutes will be made available to members on request or electronically via the ASPiH website when this function is available.
 The draft AGM minutes shall invite members to comment on matters of accuracy in advance of being accepted formally as part of the subsequent AGM

 An Extraordinary General Meeting can be called by the EC on significant matters affecting the constitution or Association as a whole.
-If an ordinary member not on the EC wishes to propose such a meeting on a matter of similar significance, the CEO can initiate an electronic ballot of all members.
-If this is not feasible then the CEO can use on line voting systems if required.
+If an ordinary member not on the EC wishes to propose such a meeting on a matter of similar significance, the President can initiate an electronic ballot of all members.

 Article 7: COMMITTEES & SUB-COMMITTEES